asher-lab/SIMPLE-CRUD-APP_DEVOPS/README.md

 - mysqldump/sql.db
 - docker-compose.yaml
 - prometheus.yml
+- credentials and IP Address of another server:
+- - be sure that SSH Agent plugin is installed

 Make sure your have the docker image named either locally or via remote.
 In case of remote, change the source of the repository in docker-compose.yaml.
 In certain case you need to perform docker login to access the private repository: